Flavor and fragrance engineering

 The M1

-M1, organized into 2 semesters, provides students with a solid grounding in the field.
-Some courses in biosourced chemistry, color physics, chemometrics and microbiology are shared with other Master's Chemistry courses.
-More specialized courses provide students with the skills essential to their future professional integration, focusing on the following main themes: chemistry of odorant molecules, extraction, analysis and characterization methods, basic principles of formulation, sensory analysis.
+The M1, organized into two semesters, provides students with a solid foundation of knowledge in the field.
+Some courses in bio-based chemistry, color physics, chemometrics, and microbiology are shared with other tracks in the Master's in Chemistry program.
+More specialized courses provide students with the skills they need for their future careers in the following main areas: chemistry of odor molecules, extraction, analysis, and characterization methods, basic principles of formulation, and sensory analysis.

 The M2

-M2 consists of further specialization and the acquisition of complementary skills.
-Emphasis is placed on techniques for extracting, analyzing and preserving aromas, obtaining them by biotechnological means, olfactory and gustatory sensory evaluation, legislation, additives, molecules with a strong olfactory impact, aroma specificity and functional perfumery.
+The M2 consists of an in-depth study of the specialization and the acquisition of complementary skills.
+The focus is on techniques for extracting, analyzing, and preserving aromas, obtaining them through biotechnology, sensory evaluation of smell and taste, legislation, additives, molecules with a strong olfactory impact, the specificity of aromas, and functional perfumery.

-In the first semester, students work on a project covering the basics of extraction, synthesis, analysis and formulation.
+During the first semester, students work on a project covering the basic concepts of extraction, synthesis, analysis, and formulation.

-In M2, projects led by professionals from the perfume and flavor industries enable students to reinforce their autonomy and help them build their career plans through experimentation.
-These projects are conducted in the fields of aromatic formulation and functional perfumery.
+During the M2 program, projects led by professionals from the perfume and flavor industries enable students to strengthen their independence and help them build their career plans through experimentation.
+These projects are carried out in the fields of flavor formulation and functional perfumery.

 Long internships in industry in M1 and M2

-The long industrial internships (5 to 6 months) required in M1 and M2 are essential.
-The team in charge of training is extremely vigilant about the quality of these internships, ensuring that trainees are offered a genuine professional project, which will be the subject of a written report and an oral presentation.
-Tutors are chosen from among the teaching and research staff, according to their area of specialization.
-Students graduating from the ICAP master's program acquire the theoretical and technical skills and open-mindedness required for managerial positions in the various sectors of their field of specialization.
+The long internships (5 to 6 months) in industry required in M1 and M2 are essential.
+The team responsible for the program is extremely vigilant about the quality of these internships, ensuring that interns are offered a genuine professional project, which will be the subject of a written report and an oral presentation.
+Assistance in finding and monitoring these internships is provided with the involvement of tutors, chosen from among the teaching and research staff of the educational team according to their area of specialization.
+Students graduating from the ICAP master's program therefore acquire, during their training, theoretical and technical skills coupled with sufficient open-mindedness to be able to apply for management positions in the various sectors of their field of specialization.

 Prerequisites

-- Target group: Holders of a bachelor's degree in chemistry (or biology/chemistry) or an equivalent European diploma (or one from outside TU).
+• Target audience: Holders of a bachelor's degree in chemistry (or biology/chemistry) or an equivalent European (or TU) degree.

-- Prerequisites: Bachelor's degree in chemistry with a solid grounding in organic chemistry and spectroscopic methods.
+• Required qualifications: Bachelor's degree in chemistry with solid knowledge of organic chemistry and spectroscopic methods.

-- Recommended prerequisites : Bachelor's degree in chemistry with a solid background in organic chemistry and spectroscopic methods
+• Recommended prerequisites: Bachelor's degree in chemistry with solid knowledge of organic chemistry and spectroscopic methods

-This course is designed to prepare students who follow it in its entirety for direct integration into the professional world as managers.
-Students may, however, continue their studies in preparation for a doctorate.
+This program is designed to prepare students who complete it in its entirety for direct entry into the professional world as executives.
+However, students may continue their studies in preparation for a doctorate.

 Professional integration

-The Flavor and Fragrance Engineering pathway corresponds to sectors of the chemical industry with high recruitment potential.
-Indeed, feedback from surveys carried out by the Observatoire de le Vie Etudiante (Student Life Observatory) indicates that 60-70% of graduates are in employment within 6 months.
+The Aroma and Fragrance Engineering program corresponds to sectors of the chemical industry with high recruitment potential.
+Indeed, feedback from a survey conducted by the Student Life Observatory indicates that 60 to 70% of graduates are employed within six months.

-- Targeted professions: managerial positions in research and development, production, formulation, evaluation, quality control or regulation in growth sectors such as the agri-food, perfume and aroma industries.
+• Targeted professions: management positions in research and development, production, formulation, evaluation, quality control, or regulation in promising sectors such as agri-food, the perfume industry, and the aromatic sector.

-- Perfumer-perfume designer, aromatician, evaluator, perfumer-analyst, GC-MS analyst, fragrance development manager, sensory analyst, quality control manager, R&D quality manager, marketing coordinator, application manager, regulatory affairs manager, formulator
+• Perfumer-fragrance creator, aromatist, evaluator, perfumer-analyst, GC-MS analyst, fragrance development manager, sensory analyst, quality control manager, quality R&D manager, marketing coordinator, application manager, regulatory affairs manager, formulator